12 Diets You Should Never Try, According to Health Experts

 So Which Diet Should You Try?

 The best diet is one that emphasizes lean proteins, healthy fats and belly-filling fibers.
 The best new titles on the market that promote just that are: Sugar Free 3, during which you can eat all you want while giving up added sugars for just three weeks; The Goodful Cookbook, featuring simple and balanced recipes; and How Not to Diet, which speaks for itself.
-As for yourself: To get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.
+As for yourself: And to get through life at your healthiest, don't miss: This Supplement Can Raise Your Cancer Risk, Experts Say.